Problem Set 1, Data Engineering in ArcGIS Pro

 • Add this plot and your interpretation to your results Word document.
 In particular, mention whether you think sites far from coal plants or sites with low SO2 concentrations fall on one side of the trend line or not.

-• Describe your finding, being sure to include the subset of data you chose in your visualization.
+• Describe your findings, being sure to include the subset of data you chose in your visualization.

 ♦ Task 6: Clean up and submit